toreamun/amshan-homeassistant/README.md

 ## MBUS device

 This integration has been tested with several simple USB devices sold on e-bay.
 Search for MBUS USB slave.
-Not that some devices uses EVEN parity (default is ODD) when connecting.
+Note that some devices uses EVEN parity (default is ODD) when connecting.

 ## Setup

-Search for AMSHAN on Configuration/Integrations page after installing (most simple is to use HACS).
+Search for AMSHAN on Configuration/Integrations page after installing (most simple is to use [HACS](https://hacs.xyz/)).
 Please not that some MBUS serial devices uses EVEN parity (the default is ODD).

+When using serial device setup, it is often usefull to use a device-by-id device name on Linux to have a stable device name.
+You then use a device name starting with /dev/serial/by-id/.
+You can find the device id in hardware menu of the host if you are running Hassio (select Supervisor -> System -> Host -> ... -> Hardware).

 ## Options